Do Go On - 207 - The Golden State Killer

 Right.

-And it was like, there's a direct match from that.
+And it was like, just a direct match from there.

 Yeah.